MontreTT/Data-analysis/data-analysis project 1/developer_anual_pay/README.md

 ### We also need to filter any  Null values that may exist in the sheet.

-### As "Employement" (full-time , part-time , contract) highly affects  payment we need to make sure that data are equally distributed
+### Although "Employement" (full-time , part-time , contract) highly affects  payment we identify that in all three cases (Remote ,Hybrid , On-Site) data are equally distributed .

 ### As it seems though  On-Site workers still remain at the bottom of the chart .